Documentation forSQL Sentry

 The information displayed here is from query stats, procedure stats, and trace data.

-Hover over an area in the chart to view more details about the queries:
+Hover over an area in the chart to view more details about the queries.

-By App
+App charts

 • CPU